Hoziefa/almosafer-challenge/README.md

 ## Features

-* User can apply multiple filters to narrow the repositories/users
+* User can apply filtering to see the results for repositories/users
-* Filters are persisted using Query-Params
+* Type-Filter is persisted using Query-Params
-* Components are fully unit-tested and integration-tested
+* Components are unit-tested and integration-tested

 ## Getting Started